- Coronavirus Update

 Financial Relief for Customers

-As announced at the April 3 Special Board Meeting, JEA will issue a one-time rebate for all residential and commercial electric customers.
-This will arrive in the form of a credit on bills printed or posted to a customer's jea.com account on or after May 5.
+In April, JEA issued a one-time rebate for all residential and commercial electric customers in the form of a credit on May bills printed or posted to a customer's jea.com account.

 Late Fees Waived

-Effective March 31, any newly accrued late fees are waived until further notice.
+Effective March 31, any newly accrued late fees have been waived and will continue to be waived through September 30, 2020.
 Any late fees accrued prior to March 31, 2020 still apply.

 Convenience Fees Waived

-Beginning April 6, JEA has waived credit and debit card convenience fees for MasterCard, Visa and Discover card payments up to $10,000 for the next six months.
+Effective April 6, JEA waived credit and debit card convenience fees for MasterCard, Visa and Discover card payments up to $10,000 and will continue to waive these fees through September 30, 2020.

 Many in our community are hurting from coronavirus or its economic impacts.
-If you’re in need of assistance, we can help you apply for an extension, a payment arrangement, or request help from community assistance programs.
+If you’re in need of additional assistance beyond your bill, we’ve provided a list of community assistance programs that can help.

 Keep a Proper Distance From JEA Employees